bbrownekianda/docs/getting-started/how_kianda_works.md

-#  How does Kianda work
+#  How Kianda works

 The Kianda platform no-code / low-code (NCLC) platform is created with the ultimate flexibility and agility in mind, allowing simple user interactions to build complex processes.

-Kianda has been constructed using an **Model, View, Controller (MVC) approach** (Model, View, Controller).
+Kianda has been constructed using an **Model, View, Controller (MVC) approach**.
 This approach allows designers to build mobile-responsive applications via **rapid User Interface (UI) prototyping**.
 The UI provides an easy way to build an application by clicking, scrolling, and drag and drop of fields.
 The layout both provides a way to both build the application or process schema, and to capture and monitor data at run-time.